systemacticco-rgb/lps-reference-implementation/PROPOSALS.md

 - What happens when the same content is legitimately re-published by a different party — does it get a new token or inherit the original?

+## PROPOSAL 003 — Character-Level Provenance Binding
+Date: June 2026
+Status: OPEN — beyond v0.1, capacity problem unsolved

+### Plain terms
+Instead of appending one invisible payload block after the visible text, each visible character gets its own invisible marker attached to it.
+If characters are moved, deleted, or inserted, their markers move or disappear with them.
+The system can detect not just that something changed but exactly which characters were affected and where they were in the original sequence.

+### What this enables
+Forensic diff at character level.
+Not just "something changed" but "character 14 deleted, characters 22-27 moved, 3 characters inserted at position 9."

+### Why it does not exist in c2pa-text today
+c2pa-text appends all invisible bytes as one block after the visible text.
+No positional relationship between individual visible characters and individual invisible markers exists in the current spec.

+### Unsolved problem
+One marker per character multiplies payload size by content length.
+A 500 character document requires 500 markers plus the manifest.
+This exceeds the 256 byte capacity ceiling of the variation selector method immediately.
+A different embedding method would be required.

+### Status
+Do not build until capacity problem is defined and a viable embedding method for character-level markers is identified.
+Depends on: capacity threshold research from component 0 and 1.